cyscale/cyscale.com/src/markdown/blog/2022-09-29-cloud-data-security-for-aws-an-in-depth-guide.md

 After understanding the security demands required for the cloud, implementing them seems like a daunting task.
 However, using Cyscale, you can easily check if you’re lacking any of the mentioned implementations and remediate any findings.

-Cyscale has over 400 controls that cover a large variety of misconfigurations and vulnerabilities and offer support not only for AWS, but for Azure, GCP Cloud, Alibaba Cloud as well.
+Cyscale has over 400 controls that cover a large variety of misconfigurations and vulnerabilities and offer support not only for AWS, but for Azure, Google Cloud, Alibaba Cloud as well.

 <!--EndFragment-->